-Ni Number system 1.
-Knowing our numbers Word problems on number operations involving large numbers up to a maximum of 5 digits in the answers.
-Conversions of units of length and mass.
-Reasoning, Proof Comparison of numbers up to large numbers with concept of place value.
-Formation of different numbers by using given numbers and select biggest, smallest among them.
-Communication: • Writes any five digit numbers in words and vice versa. • Comparison of five digit numbers using the symbols <,>,=.
-Connections: • Understands the Usage of large numbers in daily life (village population, income from land, etc.) Representation: • Expresses the numbers into expanded and compact form By using unit, ten, hundred, thousand blocks represents numbers through them.
-2. Whole numbers Problem Solving Proof • Verification of properties of whole numbers such as closure, associative, inverse, identity, distributive, commutative (+x) Communication: Understands the need of whole number instead of natural numbers.
-6 Finds the usage of whole numbers from their daily life.
-Understands the relation between N, and W. Representation: • Represents the whole numbers on the number line.
-3. Playing with Numbers Solving Simplification of numerical statements involving two or more brackets Tests the divisibility rules Understands the use of LCM and HCF in different situations and find them in division, prime factorization method.
+CONTENT ACADEMIC STANDARDS Problem Solving Word problems on number operations involving larg numbers up to a maximum of 5 digits in the answers.
+Conversions of units of length and mass. numbers Reasoning, Proof Estimation of outcome of number operations.
+Comparison of numbers up to large numbers with concere of place value.
+Formation of different numbers by using given numbers ar select biggest, smallest among them.
+Communication Writes any five digit numbers in words and vice versa.
+Comparison of five digit numbers using the symbols &lt;,&gt;, Connections: • Understands the Usage of large numbers in daily life (village population, income from land, etc.) Representation • Expresses the numbers into expanded and compact for By using unit, ten, hundred, thousand blocks represen numbers through them.
+2. Whole numbers Problem Solving Reasoning, Proof • Verification of properties of whole numbers such a closure, associative, inverse, identity, distributive commutative (+x) Communication • Understands the need of whole number instead of natur numbers. $\sim$ Connections: Finds the usage of whole numbers from their daily life.Understands the relation between N, and W. Representation • Represents the whole numbers on the number line. p.
+I laying with Problem Solving Simplification of numerical statements involving two of more brackets Tests the divisibility rules Understands the use of LCM and HCF in different di

 Reasoning, Proof Finds the logic behind the divisibility rules.
 Understands the relationship between LCM and HCF of two numbers by verification, why this relation hold only in two numbers, take more than two numbers and see the pattern, conclude Communication n:• Uses brackets involving fundamental operations.
 Connections: Establishes the relation among factors.
 Under stands the use of LCM and HCF from their real life situations.
 Finds the patterns in division, multiplication tables.
-Representation n:• 6.
-Integers Problem Solving Solves the problems on addition, subtraction involving integers Reasoning, Proof Compares integers, and ordering of integers.
-Difference of +, between N, and Z Communicatio n:• Understands the necessity of set of integers.
-Connections: Finds the connection among N,W and Z Representation n: ◆ Represents the integers on the number line. • Shows the addition, subtraction on the number line.
+Representation 1:• 6.
+Integers Problem Solving • Solves the problems on addition, subtraction involving integers Reasoning, Proof Compares integers, and ordering of integers.
+Difference of +, between N, and Z Communication n:• Understands the necessity of set of integers.
+Connections: • Finds the connection among N,W and Z Representation Represents the integers on the number line.Shows the addition, subtraction on the number line.
 7. Fractions and Decimals Problem Solving Adds, subtracts, multiplies like and unlike fractions (avoid complicated, large tasks) Inter conversion of fractions and decimal fractions.
-Word problems involving + ,- of decimals (two operations together on money, mass, length, temperature) Reasoning, Proof • Communication n:•
+Word problems involving + ,- of decimals (two operations together on money, mass, length, temperature) 6 Reasoning, Proof • Communication n:•

-Connections: Connections between fraction, decimal fractions, decimal numbers Representation 1:• Algebra 9.
-Intrtoduction Algebra Problem Solving • Finds the value of the expression when substituting a value in place of variable (Simple expressions can be taken and single operation) Reasoning, Proof Generalizes the given patterns and express as algebra expression.
+Connections: Connections between fraction, decimal fractions, decimal numbers Representation:• Algebra 9.
+Intrtoduction Algebra Problem Solving • Finds the value of the expression when substituting a value in place of variable (Simple expressions can be taken and single operation) Reasoning, Proof • Generalizes the given patterns and express as algebra expression.
 Communication n:• Converts the real life simple contexts into Algebraic expression (vice versa) Connections: Finds the usage of algebraic expression when occurring the unknown values.
 Inter links the number system with algebraic system by usage of simple contexts.
-Representation Represents the even, odd number in general form as 2n, 2n+1.
+Represent n:• Represents the even, odd number in general form as 2n, 2n+1.
 Arithemetic 11.
-Ratio and Proportion Problem Solving Calculates compound, inverse ratio of two ratios.
-Solves word problem involving unitary method Reasoning, Proof Compares the given ratios.
+Ratio and Proportion Problem Solving Calculates compound, inverse ratio of two ratios.Solves word problem involving unitary method Reasoning, Proof Compares the given ratios.
 Verifies the rule of proportion involving the ratios.
 Gives the reasons why the same units can be taken in expressing of ratios.
-S Communication n:• Write ratios in symbiotic and equivalent fractional form.
+Communication n:• Write ratios in symbiotic and equivalent fractional form.
 Connections: Observes the relation between line and work, time and distance writing reading to proportions.
 Understands the usage of ratios and proportion in daily life problems.
-Representation 1;•
+Representation n:•